joaomelo/bus/README.md

     subscribe('SOME_TYPE_OF_EVENT', callback);

-Then in another module, you can emit the event with some data as payload to all subscriber callbacks functions.
+Then you can publish (emit) the event with some data as payload to be passed to all subscribers callback functions.

     //b.js
     import { publish } from '@joaomelo/bus';

-    const payload('hello world')
+    const payload = 'hello world'
     publish('SOME_TYPE_OF_EVENT', payload);

+### Late subscription

 Maybe you are subscribing after an event already happened in the past.
 For example, you want to listen for the user login but it happened automatically even before your code subscribed to the event.

 The BUS can run the callback once for the last publish occurrence for that event type, passing the last payload.
 For that, set as true the third and optional parameter (runIfCalled) to the subscribe function.
 The default behaviour is false.

     subscribe('USER_LOGGED_IN', callback, true);

+### Unsubscribe

 Lastly, the subscribe function returns another function to unsubscribe for the event in the future.
 Just call it to end the contract.